 Training and facilitation skills are vital to successful organizing and movement building.
 People with these skills support groups by developing new leaders, transferring knowledge between generations, increasing participation among members, educating and engaging constituents, supporting meetings and decision making, navigating conflict, and supporting successful, creative and disciplined actions.
 Yet, people who play the role of educator, trainer or facilitator rarely get an opportunity to learn a framework for training that supports their experience or a chance to hone their skills among other trainers.
 Few organizations commit the time to helping their leaders learn the craft of training.
 With this in mind, The Training for Social Action Trainers (TSAT) is designed to give people the opportunity to develop a stronger sense of the training tools, approaches and choices that will work for them to be most powerful and useful in their trainer role.

 As a participant, you will...

 - Gain greater awareness about yourself and your strengths as a facilitator

-- Get a chance to take risks, experiment and refine skills in a safe and supportive environment;
+- Get a chance to take risks, experiment, and refine skills in a supportive environment

 - Receive personal guidance from experienced trainers in a small group setting